irwinj22/FallenStars/user_stories.md

 8. As a prideful barbarian, I want bright, gleaming armor so enemies will fear my strength.
 9. As a skilled archer, I want poisonous arrows so I can deal more damage to my enemies.
 10. As a bard, I want new instruments so I can motivate and revigorate my companions more effectively.
+11. As a merhcant, I want a small, easily concealable dagger to be able to defend my shop from any potential theives.
+12. As a shepherd, I want a powerful staff that I can use to both herd my flocks and defeat any threatening predators.

 ## Exceptions